Hypercubers/hypercubing.xyz/docs/techniques/rkt.md

 - `IUR` — swap `R` with `U`
 - `UO' RO'` — do `R' U'` using RKT (because we swapped `R` and `U`), undoing the debt from `R U`

-If you squint, you might notice that this is a conjugate `[RO UO: IUR]`.
+You might notice that this is a conjugate `[RO UO: IUR]`.
 This corresponds to the fact that `R U R' U'` can be written as a conjugate where one part is a pure rotation: `[R U: z x2]`.
 When executing this algorithm, we apply it to `I` _with_ the rotation (so it's equivalent to `R U R' U'`) and to the outer layers _without_ the rotation (so `[RU: _]` expands to `R U U' R'`, which completely cancels out).
 This is the fundamental theory behind how to do RKT cancels: by rewriting algorithms as conjugates and commutators with pure rotations.

 Recall how in 3D you can replace a `U y'` with `Dw`.
 We can do the same thing here: replace `IUR` with `{1-2}OUR`, which is a rotation of the outer layers instead of the inner layers.
 Now it just looks like a normal algorithm with a flip thrown in the middle: `RO UO {1-2}OUR RO' UO'`.
 So we can notate it a little more simply: `R U {1-2}OUR R' U'`